Computing the Geometric Intersection Number of Curves: Historical notes

-A related work by Hass and Scott~\cite{hs-ics-85} is concerned with curves which have excess intersection, i.e. that can be homotoped so as to reduce their number of intersections.
+A related work by Hass and Scott~\cite{hs-ics-85} is concerned with curves that have excess intersection, i.e. that can be homotoped so as to reduce their number of intersections.
 Hass and Scott introduce various types of monogons and bigons that can be either embedded, singular or weak.
 A \emph{singular monogon} of a curve $\gamma: \R/\Z\to S$ is a contractible subpath of $\gamma$ whose endpoints define a self-intersection of $\gamma$.
 A \emph{bigon} of $\gamma$ is defined by two self-intersections joined by two homotopic subpaths (with fixed endpoints) $\gamma|_\sigma$ and $\gamma|_{\sigma'}$ with $\sigma, \sigma' \subset \R/\Z$.
 The bigon is said \emph{singular} if the defining segments $\sigma,\sigma'$ are disjoint and \emph{weak} otherwise.
 Hass and Scott prove that a curve with excess self-intersection on an orientable surface must have a singular monogon or a singular bigon.
-Their result directly suggests an algorithm to compute the geometric intersection number of a curve: iteratively remove monogons or untie bigons until there is no more.
+Their result directly suggests an algorithm to compute the geometric intersection number of a curve: iteratively remove monogons or untie bigons until there are no more.
 The final configuration must have the minimal number of self-intersections.
 Designing an efficient procedure to find monogons and bigons remains the crux of this approach.
-In any case, the method cannot be extended to compute the geometric intersection number of two curves since Hass and Scott give two counter-examples to the fact that two curves with excess intersections should have a singular monogon or bigon.
+Arettines~\cite{a-cavrm-15} has proposed an algorithm based on this approach to compute a minimal configuration of a single curve on an orientable surface with \emph{nonempty} boundary.
+Note that the method cannot be extended to compute the geometric intersection number of a curve on a non-orientable surface since Hass and Scott give a counter-example of a curve with excess self-intersections but with no singular monogon or bigon.
+The method also cannot be extended to compute the geometric intersection number of two curves on an orientable surface.
+Indeed, Hass and Scott give two counter-examples to the fact that two curves with excess intersections should have a singular bigon.
+(A singular bigon between two curves is a pair of homotopic subpaths, one of each curve.)
 One of their counter-examples contains a curve with excess self-intersections and the other one contains a non-primitive curve.
 Our counter-example, Figure~\ref{fig:no-singular-bigon}, shows that even assuming each curve to be primitive and in minimal configuration, we may have excess intersections without singular bigons.

 Nonetheless, it was proved~\cite{hs-scs-94,gs-mcmcr-97,p-cails-02} that starting from any configuration of curves one may reach a configuration with a minimal number of intersections by applying a finite sequence of elementary moves involving monogons, bigons and trigons similar to the Reidemeister moves in knot theory.
 A surprising consequence was obtained by Neumann-Coto~\cite{n-csgs-01}.
 Define a \emph{cut and paste} on a family of curves by cutting the curves at some of their intersection points and glueing the resulting arcs in a different order.
 Neumann-Coto proves that any set of primitive curves can be brought to a homotopic set with minimal (self-)intersections by a set of cut and paste operations.
 Note that each intersection of two curve pieces can be re-arranged in three different manners, including the original one, by a cut and paste.
 Hence, if the curves have $I$ (self-)intersections we may find a minimal configuration out of the $3^I$ possible re-configurations!